Ojspain/warc-parser/README.md

 ```
 git clone https://github.com/Ojspain/warc-parser.git
 cd warc-parser
+python3 -m venv venv
+source venv/bin/activate
 pip install .
 ```
-This will install the necessary Python packages and make the collect-urls command available in your terminal.
+This will install the necessary Python packages and make the collect-urls command available in your terminal in the directory you installed it.

 # Usage